-8.0 Citizens' Rights
+87.0 CitizensResidents' Rights

+Members of the public have a number of rights in their dealings with the Council.
 Some of these are legal rights, whilst others depend on the Council's own processes.
-Where members of the public use specific council services, for example as a parent of a school pupil or as a council tenant, they have additional rights.
+Where members of the public use specific council services, for example as a parent of a school pupil or as a council tenant, they may have additional rights.
 These are not covered in this Constitution.

-Citizens have the rights to:
+Citizens Residents have the rights to:

-- vote at local elections if they are registered; - contact their local councillor about any matters of concern to them; - obtain a copy of the Constitution;
+- · vote at local elections if they are registered; - contact their local councillor about any matters of concern to them;